FAQs

 What happens if I have religious commitments

 If you have religious commitments during the week, then please arrange to catch up with any work missed with your team, however this does not excuse you from formal assessments such as the final presentation on Friday.
-For further guidance please contact the University chaplaincy and speak with the Hub facilitator if they accommodate in agreement with your team.
+For further guidance please contact the University chaplaincy and speak with the Hub facilitator if they can accommodate in agreement with your team.